straup/open311-simple/api.md

 ==

 All geographic data should be passed to (and returned from) the API using the unprojected [WGS84](http://spatialreference.org/ref/epsg/4326/) datum.
-The phrase "unprojected WGS84 data" can be roughly translated as: Plain-old latitude and longitude the way those of us who don't study GIS think about things.
+The phrase "unprojected WGS84 data" can be roughly translated as: _Plain-old latitude and longitude, the way those of us who don't study GIS think about things._

 Geographic coordinates are expressed as latitude followed by longitude.
 Bounding boxes are expressed as a set of coordinates representing the South-West and North-East edges of the container.